 - You can submit detailed complaints to supervisors or human resources in writing by using information from your journal.
 If your complaints are ignored, you also have the option of filing an additional written complaint with the Equal Employment Opportunity Commission (EEOC).

 Should all else fail, it may be wise to consider available legal options.
 An attorney can assess your evidence, and help you decide whether you have a strong case for a lawsuit.

-The Los Angeles sexual harassment lawyers at the Law Offices of Kesluk, Silverstein & Jacob can help victims of sexual harassment hold their employers accountable.
+The Los Angeles sexual harassment lawyers at Kesluk, Silverstein, Jacob & Morrison, P.C. can help victims of sexual harassment hold their employers accountable.